 - Build Relationships with Buying Influences

 Take the loss of a long-term account as an opportunity to build relationships with other buying influences, even those who may not be a key decision-maker.
 For example, after losing an account, a seller at Miller Heiman Group built a relationship with a buying influence lower in the org chart over a few years.
 The seller connected the contact to resources to help further his career.
 The company later promoted the contact, and in his new role he played a larger part in the decision-making process.
-Soon after, he brought Miller Heiman Group in to present solutions to his team.
+Soon after, he brought Miller Heiman Group in to present a sales strategy plan to his team.

 By continuing to cultivate relationships with buying influences, you gain insights into a customer’s satisfaction with their current state or your competitors.
 In addition, you may learn how customer needs change based on new goals or organizational changes that introduce new buying influences.
 This information will allow you to change your value proposition to meet the customer’s changing needs and proactively identify and build relationships with new buying influences.